Wai30Yan/personal-blog/content/blogs/golang receiver func/index.md

 ---
-title: "Reciever function in Go"
+title: "Struct method aka Reciever function in Go"
 date: 2023-02-07
 draft: false
 description: "All the shortcodes available in Blowfish."
-slug: "reciever-func"
+slug: "struct-method"
-tags: ["golang", "reciever-func"]
+tags: ["golang", "reciever-func", "struct-method"]
 showEdit: false
 showAuthor: true
-showHeadingAnchors: false
+showHero: false
 ---

 Object Oriented Programming is a little different in Go.
 Instead of `class`, Go has `struct` which is like an object.